 or care team

-f your bowel issues are bothering you and preventing you from doing your usual daily activities, speak to your doctor.
+If your bowel issues are bothering you and preventing you from doing your usual daily activities, speak to your doctor.
 This could be your family doctor, or doctor that’s been treating the cancer (such as a urologist or radiation oncologist).
-Your doctor may prescribe medications to help with either constipation or diarrhoea.
+Your doctor may prescribe medications to help with either constipation or diarrhea.
 You can also speak with a nurse (a continence nurse specialist, if available) about getting help.

 Look for continence services